PID Feedback Control

 a) The system used in this example: a laser beam from the OPO is controlled by a motorized ND filter wheel (“Plant”).
 The power of the laser beam is monitored at a pickoff location using a power meter (“Sensor”).
 (Ignore the rest of figure a).)

-c) The GUI of PIDFeedbackControl: Defining
+c) The GUI of PIDFeedbackControl:

-• The setpoint.
+• Define the setpoint.

 • plant_input (position of the motor of the ND filter wheel, side_beam_power_wheel).